logzio/terraform-provider-logzio/docs/resources/alert.md

 # Alert Provider

+**Note:** This version refers to the Alerts V1 API.
+We recommend using the Alerts V2 API.

 Provides a Logz.io log monitoring alert resource.
 This can be used to create and manage Logz.io log monitoring alerts.

 * Learn more about log alerts in the [Logz.io Docs](https://docs.logz.io/user-guide/alerts/)